fatmakhadidja/Virtual-Galaxy-Explorer/README.md

 ![StartingPages](https://github.com/user-attachments/assets/54c56419-3d2f-4f4b-b419-fc9435a5313a)

 ## Home page :
-In the home page the user finds two options to learn about outer space : Vr shows and Q&A polls :
+On the home page, users can choose from two exciting options to learn about outer space: immersive VR shows for a virtual exploration experience and interactive Q&A polls to test and expand their knowledge.

 ![Home](https://github.com/user-attachments/assets/73d69174-6936-4eef-ad07-7fa5f1149b1d)

 ## Vr shows page :
-It displays planets images - 3D - in which the user can interact with : (not completed yet)
+The app features an interactive selection screen with stunning 3D images of planets.
+Users can engage with these images to explore detailed, immersive representations of celestial bodies.
+This interactive experience is designed to enhance user engagement and curiosity (feature currently under development).

 ![Vrshows](https://github.com/user-attachments/assets/2a2e5d5a-eb40-4599-92a6-377f32aa2e98)